Colour Psychology in Retail Design

 The most significant part of retail design is the choice of colours.
 Colours directly impact the way people perceive retail stores around them.
 It affects how long people decide to stay at the store, what kind of experience they have, and ultimately whether they choose to make a purchase.

-Blue: Blue brings out feelings of trust, dependability and calmness.
-Brands that use blue have a mature or professional tone and are likely to sell technology related products.
-The PlayStation store for example, uses both white and blue in its retail design.
+Blue brings out feelings of trust, dependability and calmness.
+Brands that use blue have a mature or professional tone and are likely to sell technology-related products.
+The PlayStation store, for example, uses both white and blue in its retail design.
 While white is used as the background colour for the store, blue is used to highlight the displays.

-Red: Red invokes a sense of urgency.
-It is a powerful colour and can mean different things for different cultures.
-In Chinese culture, red is a symbol of prosperity, whereas in Western culture it is used to attract attention and also seen as the symbolic colour of love.
-In terms of retail design, it is commonly used in stores to promote sales.
-Like yellow, red too should be used as an accent colour.
+Red invokes a sense of urgency.
+It is a powerful colour and can mean different things to different cultures.
+In Chinese culture, red symbolizes prosperity, while Western culture utilizes it to attract attention and views it as the symbolic color of love.
+In the context of retail design, stores frequently employ it to boost sales.
+Similar to yellow, red should also serve as an accent color.

-Black: Black is used by brands that want to portray themselves as sophisticated and elegant.
+Black is used by brands that want to portray themselves as sophisticated and elegant.
 Cosmetics brands such as MAC and Bobbi Brown use black in their retail design, logo and their packaging.
-MAC stores for example, use black as the main colour of the walls and displays.
-This is complemented by bright multicoloured lights to attract customer’s attention.
+MAC stores, for example, use black as the primary colour of the walls and displays.
+This is complemented by bright multicoloured lights to attract customers’ attention.

-Green: Green is the colour used to represent anything associated with nature, peace and health.
+Green is the colour used to represent anything associated with nature, peace and health.
 It’s a colour often used at retail stores, as well as grocery stores, cafes and restaurants.
-Rolex is one such brand that has incorporated green in their logo and retail design.
-As you can see below, the green coloured displays and furniture gives the store a regal look.
+Rolex is one such brand that has incorporated green in its logo and retail design.
+As you can see below, the green-coloured displays and furniture give the store a regal look.

 Colour as an effective medium in Retail Design